a-sit-plus/signum/docs/docs/migration.md

 - `entries` is now the canonical way to enumerate built-ins plus custom registrations
 - exhaustive `when` expressions over these types are no longer a safe design assumption
 - custom algorithms will not automatically get JWS, COSE, X.509, JCA, or platform mappings unless you register them

+Package cleanup in this branch affects `indispensable`, `indispensable-josef`, and `indispensable-cosef`.
+The `supreme` module is intentionally not being reorganized.

 ## Version and module overview